Vfisa/keboola_streamlit_org_user_manager/readme.md

 ### 2. Loading Data
 1. Click "Load Users" to fetch all projects and users from your organization
-2. The app will display a summary of loaded data
+2. The app will display a summary of loaded data and populate the main table (as shown in the dashboard screenshot above)
-3. Use the download button to export the complete user-project mapping
+3. Use the download button to export the complete user-project mapping as CSV

 ### 3. Managing User Access
-1. Select a user from the email dropdown
+1. Select a user from the email dropdown in the user management section
-2. Review their current project assignments
+2. Review their current project assignments displayed in the interface
-3. Select projects to remove the user from
+3. Select projects to remove the user from using the multi-select dropdown
-4. Click "Remove Selected Access" to execute the changes
+4. Click "Remove Selected Access" to execute the changes (as demonstrated in the user access management screenshot)
-5. Review the audit log for confirmation
+5. Review the audit log for confirmation of all actions performed

+### 4. Data Export and Audit
+- **CSV Export**: Download the complete user-project mapping for external analysis
+- **Audit Trail**: Monitor all user removal actions with timestamps and API call details
+- **Session Persistence**: Data remains loaded throughout your session for multiple operations

 ## Technical Details